Burkina FasoOfficial Name: Burkina Faso

 Safety and Security

-U.S. citizens traveling to, and residing in, Burkina Faso are urged to exercise caution and maintain a high level of security awareness at all times.
+U.S. citizens traveling to, or residing in, Burkina Faso should exercise caution and maintain a high level of security awareness at all times.
 Violent crimes such as roadside banditry, robbery, and rape sometimes occur in Burkina Faso, especially in remote and border areas.

 Roadside banditry is a primary concern for local law enforcement, and a problem that exists country-wide.
 Several recent noteworthy events help illustrate the threat.
-On October 10, 2013, a U.S. citizen reported that she was a victim or banditry while traveling from Pissila to Kaya.
+On October 10, 2013, a U.S. citizen reported that she was robbed by bandits while traveling from Pissila to Kaya.
 The vehicle came under fire and the driver pulled over after gunshots struck the windshield.
 Two armed bandits ordered the passengers to exit the vehicle and lie on the ground.
 The gunmen searched the personal belongings of the passengers and took money and valuables before departing.
 On December 27, 2013, a group of armed men attacked a vehicle carrying Burkina Faso’s most famous athlete, soccer star Alain Traoré, on the route between Ouagadougou and Bobo-Dioulasso, near Boromo.
 On the same day and in the same vicinity, a Swiss government official was shot when the driver of his vehicle refused to stop for armed bandits.
 These incidents drew special attention because of their high-profile victims, but they are not unusual in terms of the planning that accompanied them or the outcome.
-Bandits often use spotters, for example at highway checkpoints and bus stations, to profile and identify the traveling route of potential victims.
-It is also not uncommon for victims to be wounded in a confrontation with bandits, whether or not their assailants make off with electronics or cash.
+Bandits often use spotters at highway checkpoints and bus stations, to profile and identify the traveling route of potential victims.
+While bandits mainly steal valuables, it is not uncommon for them to physically harm victims during the course of a robbery.
 According to data from the Ministry of Territorial Administration and Security, armed attacks increased significantly in 2012 and 2013.
 Highway attacks rose from 104 in 2011 to 375 in 2012, an increase of 260 percent, and then to 509 in 2013, rising another 36 percent.
 It should be noted that many incidents go unreported.

-The East region, one of thirteen administrative regions, recorded the most armed incidents by far in 2012 and 2013.
-The region, which borders Niger, Benin and Togo was the site of more than a third of total attacks in each of those years.
+The East region, one of 13 administrative regions, recorded the most armed incidents by far in 2012 and 2013.
+The region, which borders Niger, Benin, and Togo, was the site of more than a third of total attacks in each of those years.
 The East region is particularly vulnerable due to its large geographical area and sparse population, and cross-border traffic providing some tempting targets.
-In addition, the Sunday cattle market at Fada N’Gourma is one of the largest in the Sahel region and merchants traveling back from the market are a frequent target.
 The Center-East, Center-North and Center-West regions, which include highways out of Ouagadougou to other population centers, also saw marked increases in bandit activity in 2012, and these increases were sustained in 2013.
-The threat of roadside banditry exists throughout Burkina Faso, and when the police turn their focus to a problematic area the bandits simply move to a new location.

 To stay connected: